-Conference sessions and workshop can be anything related to the management and deployment of OS X, iOS, and IT related topics.
+Conference sessions and workshop can be anything related to the management and deployment of macOS, iOS, and IT related topics.
 Here are some topic suggestions, but they are just ideas to help you think of a presentation.
 If you need help selecting a topic, or just narrowing it down, you can ask a mentor in the #psumac-mentors channel on the MacAdmins Slack.

 I have this really awesome idea for a presentation, but I’d like to check with you before I submit it.
 How can I get in touch with you?

 How long is a conference session?
 Do I really need that much material to cover that time?

 A conference session is 75 minutes.
 Typically speakers present for 60 minutes and leave 15 minutes for Q and A.

 A full day workshop is 300 minutes divided into 75-minute parts with breaks or lunch in between.
 A half day workshop is 150 minutes divided into 75-minute parts with a break in between.
 Depending on how you want to do your workshop, you may have some time for in-depth demonstrations, hands-on instruction, or Q and A.